What is formaldehyde?

 How big is the formaldehyde industry?

-- Over 3.6 million tonnes of formaldehyde are produced each year in Europe, creating over 30,000 direct jobs in the chemical processing sector.
+- Around 4 million tonnes of formaldehyde are produced each year in Europe, creating over 30,000 direct jobs in the chemical processing sector.
 Downstream industries which rely on formaldehyde, such as the wood-based panels and furniture industries, and the suppliers of the automotive industry, employ more than 1.7 million people across Europe.

 Does formaldehyde have negative effects on the environment?